IndraGonz/nfds-tutorial/README.md

 If it shows the version then it has been installed correctly!

 #### Running CLARC

+CLARC uses two output files from Roary: The 'gene_presence_absence.csv' which contains a presence absence matrix with all the COGs identified by Roary and 'pan_genome_reference.fa' which is a fasta file containing the representative sequences of these genes.
+The representative sequence is the longest instance of that COG across the samples.
+The .csv file can be big (>1 GB), as it contains ALL COG definitions and not only core/accessory.

+Additionally, CLARC needs a text file with the names of the samples in your population of interest.
+The linkage constraints will be calculated based on this population.
+This can be all location from a particular geographic location, for example.
+This file should be named 'needed_sample_names.txt'.
+In this example, we will be running CLARC to refine the COG definitions in the Navajo population (937 samples).

+You can download the CLARC input files from this [google drive folder](https://drive.google.com/drive/folders/1cfJtgLX9w2DGSb90K965lf_sxNn3k36f?usp=sharing).

+These three inputs should be put in the `/nfds-tutorial/exercises/pangenome_analysis/clarc/data` subfolder.

 Afterwards, clarc can be run from the terminal (within the environment):